 Only contributions to qualified charities are tax deductible.
 Churches, synagogues, temples, mosques, government agencies, and 501(c)(3) organizations (charities registered as nonprofit with the IRS) all qualify.
 Charitable donations to nonprofit hospitals and educational organizations also qualify.
 Political contributions and the value of your time or services are not tax deductible.
-Donations are deductible in the year made (date check mailed, credit card charged, etc.).
+You deduct donations in the year you make them (date check mailed, credit card charged, items donated, etc.).

-Further, charitable contributions are generally limited to 50% of your adjusted gross income.
+Further, the tax law generally limits charitable contribution deductions to 50% of your adjusted gross income.
 However, 30% and 20% of AGI limitations may apply in certain cases.
 This is usually not an issue for most individuals who itemize their deductions.
-Any excess can be carried forward for up to five subsequent years.
+You can carry forward any excess for up to five subsequent years.

-Donations of clothing or household items must be in good used condition or better to be tax deductible.
+You can only deduct donations of clothing or household items if they are in good used condition or better.
 This standard does not apply for any item for which you claim a deduction of over $500 and includes a qualified appraisal of the item with the tax return.

 You must get a written acknowledgement from the charity for each gift worth $250 or more.
-For noncash donations under $250, a receipt from the charity should still be obtained if possible to support the deduction.
-If a donation is made at a charity’s unattended drop site, make your own written record which includes the date of the gift, name of the charity, and a description of the property donated.
+For noncash donations under $250, you should still obtain a receipt from the charity if possible to support the deduction.
+If you make a donation at a charity’s unattended drop site, make your own written record which includes the date of the gift, name of the charity, and a description of the property you donated.

 Charitable donations of a car, boat, or airplane are usually limited to the gross proceeds from the sale of the property.
 This applies only if the claimed value is more than $500.
 Form 1098-C or a similar statement must be provided to the donor by the charity and attached to the donor’s tax return.